-Public Housing - Once your name comes to the top of the waiting list and an appropriately sized unit becomes available, you will be offered the unit.
+Once your name comes to the top of a waiting list and an appropriately sized unit becomes available, you will be offered the unit.
 Applicants can decline the unit if they wish.
-However, should they refuse a second offer, the applicant family may be removed from the waiting list or moved to the bottom of the waiting list.
+However, should they refuse a second offer, the applicant family may be removed from the waiting list.
 If you accept a unit offer, you must sign the lease and related forms and the unit will be inspected.
 You will also receive various informational pieces, including MHRA's grievance procedure, pet policy and other important documents related to your occupancy.

 You will be expected to report any changes in the household, as during the application process.
 Your household situation will be reviewed at least annually during the recertification process as well as at any time your situation changes.
 These reviews could result in a change to your monthly rent amount.